dev-labs-bg/swift-video-generator/README.md

   self.createAlertView(message: MissingResourceFiles)
 }
 ```
 With the generator type **.single** you can create a video from a single pair of audio and an image.

+If you leave the **audio** array empty and implement **videoDurationInSeconds**, the generated video contains only the image without audio.

 [Exmaple video - single type generation](https://drive.google.com/open?id=0B_VCX_bQMRqPYVprSnQzdERLTkk)